Skip to content

 3. Standing to Peak Height: This method measures the displacement of the COM from a standing position to the maximum elevation of the jump.
 It requires specialized technology, such as force plates or video-based biomechanical analysis.

-The “Take-off to Peak Height” definition has since emerged as the de facto standard, likely due to its compatibility with simpler measurement tools like jump mats, and the fact that the “Standing to Peak Height” method poses challenges in specific tests, such as drop-jumps.
+The “Take-off to Peak Height” definition has emerged as the de facto standard, likely due to its compatibility with simpler measurement tools like jump mats, and the fact that the “Standing to Peak Height” method poses challenges in specific tests, such as drop-jumps.

-WHY NOT INCLUDE BOTH?
+WHY NOT INCLUDE MULTIPLE DEFINITIONS?

 At Strength by Numbers, we prioritize simplicity.
 For most applications outside of elite sports performance, only a few key metrics are needed to effectively assess your clients.
 Our focus is on providing client-centric solutions, where offering a small number of clear and actionable metrics is far more effective for client engagement than overwhelming them with excessive data.
 This is why we choose to include a single jump height metric, ensuring that the information is both accessible and impactful.

-HOW WILL THIS CHANGE AFFECT ME?
+HOW THIS MAY AFFECT ME?

 It’s important to exercise caution when comparing results across different systems, whether in practice or in the research literature.
 Small differences in algorithm implementation and testing protocols can significantly impact outcomes.
 To address this, we’ve developed our own benchmarks using data from AxIT customers.
-However, with this new jump height definition, your results will now be more closely aligned with the data found in most published research and other commercially available force plate systems, allowing you to better interpret your AxIT results in comparison to other sources.
+However, with our jump height definition, your results will now be more closely aligned with the data found in most published research and other commercially available force plate systems, allowing you to better interpret your AxIT results in comparison to other sources.